Notarized Translation, Legalized Translation, & More

 You should always confirm the requirements with the requesting body before placing an order with any agency.

-In certain scenarios, you may be able to use a sworn translator registered in the target country.
+In certain scenarios, you may be able to use a French sworn translator registered in the target country.
 For example, official translations to be used in Spain, France, Italy or Germany can be completed by a sworn translator registered in those countries.
 These translations will hold the same legal weight as legalized translations completed elsewhere.

 Check below links for additional information:

-We can Help!
+We Can Help!

 Translayte can take care of all your needs from the point of instruction through the process of a certified translation with notarization following and legalization if required.
 The whole process is seamless and stress-free and usually cheaper and quicker than if you undertook each stage individually.
 Keeping your documents in one location is also more secure.
 If you are interested in ordering a notarized or legalized translation, you can do so directly and quickly on our website.